 Dealing with tax evasion has always been one of the most difficult challenges for governments all round the world.
-Tax evasion is done by individuals belonging to different strata of the society in different ways.
-As per the surveys and reports, there are many people who provide false income details to the tax authorities to reduce the amount of liability.
 The income tax evasion penalties can help the government recover maximum amounts in the form of tax and utilize the money for the benefit of the common public.
 Tax evasion is one of the basic causes to generate the black income.
 Therefore, various measures were undertaken to plug the loopholes in tax evasion.
 Most of these measures were based on the recommendations of various committees and commissions viz Taxation Enquiry Commission (1953), Administrative Reforms Commission (1969), Direct Tax Enquiry Committee (1971).
 Voluntary Disclosure Scheme

-Finance Minister Mr. P. Chidambaram while presenting 1997- 98 budgets announced a Voluntary Disclosure Scheme (VDS).
-Voluntary Disclosure Scheme which was extensively advertised yielded tax revenue of Rs.10, 500 crores- an unprecedented revenue gain from any VDS scheme launched since the independence.
+Government of India in budgets,1997-98 announced a Voluntary Disclosure Scheme (VDS).
+Voluntary Disclosure Scheme which was extensively advertised yielded tax revenue of Rs.10, 500 crores.